You Have a Purpose in Life

 2. God has a plan for you.
 You have a purpose in life.

-One purpose in life is to get close to God.
+Your purpose in life is to enter into a close relationship with God.

 The Bible tells us that you can enter into a close relationship with God through belief in Jesus Christ.

 I tell you the truth, no one can see the kingdom of God unless he is born again.
 (John 3:3)